 Grew-match: Online Graph Matching

-Grew-match is a one page online web application for searching graph requests in treebanks.
+Grew-match is a one-page online web application for searching graph requests in treebanks.

-displays a portal with links to instances.
+The address https://match.grew.fr displays a portal with links to these instances.

-See below for a the list of instances
+See below for a the list of instances.

 Basic usage